nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Team Size: 5

 1. **Support Non-Numeric Room Identifiers**
-   Currently, room identifiers must follow the format `block-floor-room number` (e.g., `10-3-100`), and only numeric values are supported for each component.
+   Currently, room identifiers must follow the format `block-floor-room number` (e.g. `10-3-100`), and only numeric values are supported for each component.
 We plan to enhance this feature by allowing non-numeric values for the `block`,`floor` and `room number`.

    **Example Requirement**: